sabrinamerkin/sabrinamerkin.github.io/_posts/2023-09-27-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/avg_annual_salary.png)<!-- -->

 Average salaries for both genders follow a relatively similar trend.
 Neither gender has had a dominant impact on average salary over the past 20 years.
-We will take one additional look at `Gender` and `Salary` by creating a boxplot to visualize gendered salary distributions across employee `Position`.
+We will take one additional look at `Gender` and `Salary` by creating a boxplot to visualize gendered salary distributions across `Position`.

 ```python
 px.box(df,x='Position',y='Salary',color='Gender')